samuelndm/PokeStore/README.md

-## This is a Pokémon shop application using ReactJS
+## Pokémon shop application using ReactJS that fetches data from an API with hundreds of pokemons.

 Live Demo: https://samuelndm.github.io/poke-shop